Parachute Regiment (United Kingdom): Bloody Sunday

 In what has become known as "Bloody Sunday", the 1st Battalion were sent to Derry on 30 January 1972 to help to police a civil rights march demanding an end to internment.
 The Paras shot dead 13 unarmed civilians and wounded another 17 (one of whom later died of his wounds).

-The first inquiry into the Bloody Sunday events, produced by Baron Widgery in April 1972, largely cleared the Paras of blame.
+The first inquiry into the Bloody Sunday events, produced by Lord Widgery in April 1972, largely cleared the Paras of blame.
 It denoted some of their shooting as "bordering on the reckless" but mostly accepted their claims that they shot at gunmen and bomb-throwers.
 As a result of the subsequent and more detailed Saville report, even observers who are natural supporters of the British Army are assessed as regarding the Widgery findings as "discredited."

 A more detailed inquiry—chaired by Lord Saville (Bloody Sunday Inquiry) and lasting over a decade—concluded that the Paras had fired on unarmed civilians, most of whom were shot while fleeing or trying to help the wounded.
 It found that none of the march participants were posing a serious threat, that no bombs were thrown, and that soldiers "knowingly put forward false accounts" to justify their firing.

 The soldiers denied shooting the victims named or anyone else by mistake.
-The inquiry found that soldiers had been fired at by members of the 'Official IRA' but concluded that the Paras had fired the first shots and that none of the soldiers had fired in response to attacks or to threatened attacks by gunmen or bomb-throwers, although two soldiers suffered slight injuries from acid or a similar, corrosive substance.
+The inquiry found that soldiers had been fired at by members of the "Official IRA" but concluded that the Paras had fired the first shots and that none of the soldiers had fired in response to attacks or to threatened attacks by gunmen or bomb-throwers, although two soldiers suffered slight injuries from acid or a similar, corrosive substance.
 This inquiry identified failures of leadership and command by the commanding officer, and failures by individual soldiers involved.

 Representatives of the soldiers involved criticised the report as "one-sided".
 Prime Minister David Cameron, addressing the House of Commons in 2010 after the publication of the report, stated that the Paras' action overall was "both unjustified and unjustifiable, it was wrong".

-The 1972 Aldershot bombing was carried out by the 'Official IRA' as a revenge attack for Bloody Sunday.
+The 1972 Aldershot bombing was carried out by the "Official IRA" as a revenge attack for Bloody Sunday.
 On 22 February 1972, a car bomb was left outside the officers' mess of the 16th Parachute Brigade in Aldershot.
 When the bomb exploded, a Roman Catholic priest serving in the army and five female kitchen staff were killed while 19 others were injured.